jfspps/howtos/ComputerScience/ComputerSecurityFoundations.md

 A salt is a randomly generated sequence of characters that is used to introduce more barriers to adversaries who would otherwise eventually determine a secret e.g. a password.

-If an adversary knows the length of a password and what characeter set is used, then they will be able to build their own dictionary of plaintexts and ciphertexts.
+If an adversary knows the length of a password and what character set is used, then they will be able to build their own dictionary of plaintexts and ciphertexts.
 Clearly, the longer the password, the larger the dictionary and the longer it will take for the adversary to look up the plaintext password.

 By concatenating the password with a salt, e.g. a 64-bit random number, it means that the adversaries dictionary will need to generate from or store ```2^64``` entries.
 Thus it reduces the likelihood that an adversary can get the password.

 Random numbers are actually quite difficult to generate from a deterministic computer system.
 Some random number generators take in values of current events e.g. surrounding temperature, fan speed etc., which are difficult to forsee ahead of time, and then build algorithms which take in said parameters in emulating randomness.

-## Exploting vulnerabilities with Malware
+## Exploiting vulnerabilities with Malware

 Software bugs crop up everywhere.
 Non-security related bugs affect user experience and functionality, whereas security related bugs affect the security of the system.
 These latter problems are known as _vulnerabilities_.